Qantas' discount airline using Avalon Airport near

 business purposes are not covered.

-theft or loss of items left unattended may not
+theft or loss of items left unattended may not be

-be covered.
+covered.

-you will need original receipts for items and
+you will need original receipts for items and a

-a police statement if they were stolen.
+police statement if they were stolen.

-if you wish to get extra cover for
+if you wish to get extra cover for pre-existing

-pre-existing conditions call 1800 812 994
+conditions call 1800 812 994

-Australian Zurich Assist: +61 2 9995 2021
+Australian Zurich Assist: +61 2 9995 2021 reverse

-reverse charge or call 1800 812 994
+charge or call 1800 812 994

 National lost

-Visa card - see below under Visa or if in Australia,
+Visa card - see below under Visa or if in Australia, call

-call 1800 033 103
+1800 033 103

-are declining in popularity but provide
+are declining in popularity but provide some insurance

-processing prior to trip!
+to trip!

-keep your traveller’s cheques receipts separate from
+keep your traveller’s cheques receipts separate from your

-claim to get your cheques refunded or replaced.
+your cheques refunded or replaced.

-you must declare if you take > $A10,000 out of Australia
+you must declare if you take > $A10,000 out of Australia (see

-(see Customs above)
+Customs above)

 immunisations:

-check that immunisations are not required for your destination
+check that immunisations are not required for your destination as

-as some need to be given a number of weeks prior
+some need to be given a number of weeks prior

 travel insurance:

-investigate this early as you may need to get
+investigate this early as you may need to get your doctor to

-you need to cover pre-existing conditions or non-travelling
+cover pre-existing conditions or non-travelling relatives.

 luggage:

-make sure you are the only person with access to contents of
+make sure you are the only person with access to contents of your

-being placed in the luggage for courier to destination.
+in the luggage for courier to destination.

 most airlines allow max.
 7kg cabin luggage and 20kg stowed